 I’ve been traveling to Great Camp Sagamore for over ten years now.
 Each time, I fall more in love with the architecture and surrounding landscape.
 But, truth be told, my visits have been limited to warmer months and I haven’t ventured too far beyond the buildings.
 That was all about to change, though!
-Today I was going to ski around Sagamore Lake using the camp as my start and end point.
+In the winter of 2020 I decided I was going to ski around Sagamore Lake using the camp as my start and end point.

 The trail around Sagamore Lake is an old logging/carriage road.
 There are many old paths like this in the Adirondacks.
 In fact, the trail around Sagamore Lake is not the only one in the area.
 Following the Sagamore Lake trail, you might notice other old logging roads intersecting the path.
 One, around the halfway point of the loop, used to lead all the way to Indian Lake, but today it gets lost in a sea of trees.
 These signs of human influence on the area tell an important part of the story here.

 Great Camp Sagamore was built by the father of the Gilded Age, William West Durant, in the late 1800s.
 Durant sold the camp to Alfred Vanderbilt (yes, the Vanderbilts of railroad fame) in 1901 and for half a century, Great Camp Sagamore was a wilderness retreat for the wealthy family.
 Today, it remains a great place to find solitude and the perfect location to learn about the people who used to call this corner of the Adirondacks their home away from home.

 There is no question that this area is steeped in history.
 One blog certainly cannot cover it all, especially a blog whose focus is on cross-country skiing.
 Back to the story at hand!